Precise Reasoning About Container-Internal Pointers with Logical Pinning: The Logical-Pinning Model for Reasoning About Internal Pointers

 \paragraph{Step 1.
 Identify borrowable subparts and redefine the container’s representation predicate to track their borrowing states}

-We first identify the borrowable subparts, loggers in this case, and lift their logical models into a borrowable form where each logger is annotated with its borrowing state.
-We write \(\bvar{v}\) to denote the borrowable form of a logical value \(v\), and use \(\bpred{R}\) and \(\bpred{f}\) to denote the borrow-aware version of predicate \(R\) and function \(f\).
-We then define a borrow-aware dictionary representation predicate \(\dictb\):
+We first identify the borrowable subparts, in this case the loggers, and lift their logical models (of type \(\loggerType\)) to the borrow-aware form (of type \(\yB{\loggerType}\)), where each logger is annotated with its borrowing state.
+We use \(\bvar{v}\), \(\bpred{R}\) and \(\bpred{f}\) to denote the borrow-aware forms of the logical value \(v\), predicate \(R\) and function \(f\), respectively.
+We then define a borrow-aware representation predicate \(\reprDictE\) to describe a dictionary whose elements are borrowable: { \recordDict{\cell}{k} {\yI{\logger}}{\bg} {\yI{\reprDictEChanged}}{d} }

-Here, the borrowability of loggers is expressed via the \textit{borrow transformer} \(\liftToB\), denoted ``\(\yB{}\)'' and discussed in \cref{sec:containers-with-borrowable-subparts}.
-The above definition states that when the dictionary is non-empty, the ``\(\fieldname{log}\)'' field stores a borrowable logger \(\bg{}\) indirectly.
+This definition states that when the dictionary is non-empty, the ``\(\fieldname{log}\)'' field stores a borrowable logger \(\bg{}\) indirectly.

 \paragraph{Step 2.
 Enrich API specifications to reflect the validity of exposed internal pointers}